joiellantero/icontact-using-nerface/README.md

 ## Processing input video using the trained model

-> The output will be several photos--these are the processed frames of the video.
-These will be converted to a video in the next step
+- The output will be several photos--these are the processed frames of the video.
+These will be converted to a video in the next step.
+The rendering process should run for approximately 2.5 hours with these computer specifications: NVIDIA 3070 Ti GPU with 8GB vRAM, Ryzen 7 5800 with 32GB RAM.

 - Navigate to `./NeRFace/nerface_code/nerf-pytorch`